Disney made a big splash when it launched its Minnie Vans back in 2018 and starting June 29, 2022, they are back at Walt Disney World.

 Everyone is ready to go!

-Throughout the trip he was happy to explain all sorts of cool stuff to us on our trip to Disney Springs and it made the time pass very quick.
 He also made it easy for me to do this Minnie Van review by letting me take all the pictures and videos I wanted during the experience.
-Finding a knowledgable and friendly driver who won’t rush you isn’t something you’ll necessarily find with a company like Uber.
+Finding a knowledgeable and friendly driver who won’t rush you isn’t something you’ll necessarily find with a company like Uber.

 Why Choose Minnie Van?